 Participants had a median (range) age of 67 (44-85) years and 35 (65%) were men.
 Most were retired or not employed (32/54, 60%) though some were on sick leave (14/54, 27%) or still working (7/54, 14%).
 Less than one-quarter of participants lived alone.
 The majority 37/54 (68%) had non-small cell lung cancer (NSCLC), though small cell lung cancer (SCLC), pleural mesothelioma and neuroendocrine tumours were represented.
-Thirty nine (72%) had stage III-IV disease (27 metastatic), of whom over half were scheduled for treatment with chemotherapy doublet combinations.
+A total of 39 (72%) participants had stage III-IV disease (27 metastatic), of whom more than half were scheduled for treatment with chemotherapy doublet combinations.
 Group allocation differences in mesothelioma diagnosis and disease stage were noted (Table 1).

-Overall engagement with the rehabilitation intervention was high and it was delivered according to protocol (Table 2).
-Across the 26 participants allocated to the intervention group 69 rehabilitation sessions were delivered with a median of 3 per participant.
-Twenty-one participants (84%) accessed all three rehabilitation sessions.
+Overall engagement with the rehabilitation intervention was high, and it was delivered according to protocol (Table 2).
+Across the 26 participants allocated to the intervention group, 69 rehabilitation sessions were delivered with a median of three per participant.
+21 (84%) participants accessed all three rehabilitation sessions.
 Two-thirds of rehabilitation sessions were delivered face to face in the home; others occurred in hospital outpatient settings with a single session delivered on a hospital inpatient unit.
-The median duration of the first session was one hour and follow-up sessions, forty-five minutes.
-Two participants declined further sessions as they perceived no needs or were too busy with appointments, though both remained in the trial.
+The median duration of the first session was 1 hour and follow-up sessions, 45 minutes.
+Two participants declined further sessions, as they perceived no needs or were too busy with appointments, though both remained in the trial.

-Most participants engaged with all core intervention components; physical activity and exercise (24/25, 96%), symptom self-management (20/25, 80%), and task performance/participation (20/25, 80%).
+Most participants engaged with all core intervention components; physical activity and exercise (24/25, 96%), symptom self-management (20/25, 80%) and task performance/participation (20/25, 80%).
 Interventions frequently accepted by participants were home-based exercise or physical activity programmes and self-management strategies for fatigue and breathlessness.
-Few participants reported current problems managing personal activities of daily living, though 20/25 (80%) and 16/25 (64%) were provided with strategies to support work/leisure or domestic activities respectively.
+Few participants reported current problems managing personal activities of daily living, though 20/25 (80%) and 16/25 (64%) were provided with strategies to support work/leisure or domestic activities, respectively.

-Regarding use of behaviour change techniques,[14] 'credible source' and 'information about health consequences' were used to support intervention delivery in all participants (supplementary table 1).
-Behaviour change techniques relating to goal setting, action planning, feedback and self-monitoring, instruction, practice, and 'verbal persuasion about capability' were used with over three-quarters of participants.
+Regarding the use of behaviour change techniques, 14 'credible source' and 'information about health consequences' were used to support intervention delivery in all participants (Supplementary Table 1).
+Behaviour-change techniques relating to goal setting, action planning, feedback and selfmonitoring, instruction, practice and 'verbal persuasion about capability' were used with over three-quarters of participants.
 Strategies to reduce negative emotions supported intervention delivery and enactment of rehabilitation plans in 12/25 (48%) participants.
 Nine interventions delivered (9/26, 36%) included 'adding objects to the environment' (handheld fans and assistive devices), though restructuring of the physical and social environment did not take place.
-Evaluation of participant enactment of rehabilitation plans was clearly documented in most follow up sessions.
+Evaluation of participant enactment of rehabilitation plans was clearly documented in most follow-up sessions.

-No serious adverse events related to the intervention occurred.
-Two participants died following disease progressions and seven participants were admitted to hospital relating to disease and oncology treatments (disease progression n=3; sepsis, anaemia, pulmonary embolus, blocked stent, all n=1).
+No SAEs related to the intervention occurred.
+Two participants died following disease progressions, and seven participants were admitted to hospital relating to disease and oncology treatments (disease progression n=3; sepsis, anaemia, pulmonary embolus, blocked stent, all n=1).
 Six intervention group participants reported transitional worsening of symptoms following exercise or walking activities, two reported delayed onset muscle soreness and one had a non-injurious fall from a bicycle.

-Rates of missing data items in returned questionnaires were low (supplementary table 2).
+Rates of missing data items in returned questionnaires were low (Supplementary Table 2).
 Postal questionnaires from four participants who remained in the trial were not received at 30 days.
 One participant engaged with the intervention, but outcome measures were not received.

-The item most frequently missed was Functional Assessment of Cancer Therapy-Lung item 'satisfaction with sex life' (50%) and items in the Client Services Receipt Inventory relating to personal care (45%) and rehabilitation services (physiotherapy, occupational therapy and dietitian, 27-36%).
-The Physical Activity Scale for the Elderly questionnaire allocates a score of -1 to a weighted domain containing missing items so all obtained questionnaires were scored despite missing items in 6 (14%) and 5 (13%) questionnaires at 30 and 60 days respectively.
+The item most frequently missed were FACT - Lung item 'satisfaction with sex life' (50%) and items in the Client Services Receipt Inventory relating to personal care (45%) and rehabilitation services (physiotherapy, occupational therapy and dietitian, 27%-36%).
+The Physical Activity Scale for the Elderly questionnaire allocates a score of -1 to a weighted domain containing missing items, so